milahnmartin/milahnmartin/README.md

 # Hi there!
 I'm Milahn Martin 👋

-I'm a dedicated BSc IT (Hons) student majoring in Software Engineering, with a passion for creating software solutions and exploring new technologies.
-Currently, I'm on a journey to master Flutter and Golang.
+I'm a dedicated Software Engineer with a BSc IT (Hons) degree, majoring in Software Engineering.
+Passionate about creating software solutions and exploring new technologies, I'm on a journey to master Flutter and Golang.

 👨🏻‍💻 About Me

 - 🌱 Enthusiastic about Open Source
 - 🚀 Full Stack Developer
-- 📚 Studying Software Engineering, Software Analysis, Project Management, and Game Development
+- 📚 Recently graduated with Honours in Software Engineering
 - 💡 Constantly seeking to innovate and build quick hacks
 - 🎯 Committed to delivering high-quality software solutions